Future Of Fintech Price Tops $0.26 on Major Exchanges (FOF)

-Future Of Fintech (FOF) traded 0% higher against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on February 3rd.
-One Future Of Fintech token can now be purchased for $0.26 or 0.00000614 BTC on popular exchanges.
-Future Of Fintech has a total market capitalization of $811.50 million and approximately $1.30 worth of Future Of Fintech was traded on exchanges in the last 24 hours.
-In the last seven days, Future Of Fintech has traded 0% lower against the U.S. dollar.
+Future Of Fintech (FOF) traded 0% lower against the dollar during the 1 day period ending at 18:00 PM Eastern on February 4th.
+Future Of Fintech has a market cap of $811.50 million and $1.30 worth of Future Of Fintech was traded on exchanges in the last 24 hours.
+One Future Of Fintech token can currently be purchased for $0.26 or 0.00000620 BTC on major exchanges.
+In the last week, Future Of Fintech has traded 0% lower against the dollar.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Future Of Fintech’s launch date was December 7th, 2021.
+Future Of Fintech was first traded on December 7th, 2021.
 Future Of Fintech’s total supply is 200,000,000 tokens.
-Future Of Fintech’s official website is fofmine.com.
+The official website for Future Of Fintech is fofmine.com.
 Future Of Fintech’s official Twitter account is @fofcoin and its Facebook page is accessible here.

 [Telegram](https://t.me/fof%5Fofficial)[Medium](https://medium.com/@FOF%5FOfficial)